- How do I start homeschooling?

 What is the difference between compulsory attendance and compulsory education?

 In Wisconsin, we have compulsory attendance laws (s.
 118.15), which require children between the ages of 6-18 to attend school regularly.
 These laws do not require children to become educated.
 There are other laws that require that certain subjects be covered and there are often other requirements for schools receiving tax dollars, but homeschools and other private schools, not receiving public funding, have the freedom to determine what will be taught and at what age.

-A copy of your attendance calendar and your PI-1206 fulfills the legal requirement of compulsory attendance.
+A copy of your attendance record and your PI-1206 fulfills the legal requirement of compulsory attendance.

 As the homeschool administrator, you are not under any obligation to use a certain type of curriculum at any certain time.
 You, as the administrator of your homeschool, have the freedom to choose what your children learn and when they learn it, as long as you are complying with what you have agreed to on the PI-1206.

 Homeschooling by law and practice in the state of Wisconsin is a parent/guardian taking full responsibility for a child’s education.
 If you choose to homeschool, you decide which curriculum you use, if there will be testing, what your schedule looks like, how your children are taught, their assignments, how you deal with discipline and the principles and beliefs reflected by your homeschool.
 You are responsible for record keeping and attendance.
-If you do not file the PI-1206 form at the proper time, you are not legally homeschooling and your child is considered truant.
+If you do not file the PI-1206 form at the proper time, you are not legally homeschooling and your child is subject to the truancy process.

 If you are committed to taking responsibility for your child’s education, you can homeschool.
 (See Getting Started for more information.)

 - Homeschool parents do NOT need to ask anyone’s permission or approval to homeschool in Wisconsin.

 - Homeschoolers in Wisconsin are NOT required to follow a curriculum chosen, approved and/or reviewed by the state or local school district.